Inference of time-ordered multibody interactions: Time-ordered multibody interactions

 where $\lambda_\text{MC} = (|X|-1)|X|^m$ is the number of degrees of freedom of the Markov chain.
-Therefore, $r$ accounts for the relative reduction in the average degrees of freedom per interaction when ensembles are used instead of Markov chains.
+Therefore, $r$ accounts for the reduction in the average degrees of freedom when our interaction ensembles are used instead of Markov chains.

-We showcase the power of this measure on the problem of lossy compression.
-Let us denote with $k(l)$ the weight of all interactions with $l$ degrees of freedom: $k(l)=\sum_{\lambda(\interaction^i) = l} a_i$, and its cumulative distribution with with $k^c(l)$.
+We showcase the power of this measure in the context of lossy compression.
+Let us denote with $k(l)$ the probability mass function of all interactions with $l$ degrees of freedom: $k(l)=\sum_{\lambda(\interaction^i) = l} a_i$, and its cumulative distribution with with $k^c(l)$.
 The value of $k^c(l)$ describes how well the interactions with less than $l$ degrees of freedom represent the system dynamics.
 In Fig. \ref{fig:redu}, we depict $k(l)$ and $k^c(l)$ of a reducible and irreducible interaction ensembles.
 When the ensemble is reducible (panel (a)), it is dominated by the simple interactions, thus $k(l)$ peaks for small values of $l$, and $k^c(l)$ is high throughout the interval.
 When the ensemble is irreducible (panel (b)), $k(l)$ has peaks for large values of $l$, and $k^c(l)$ is low throughout the interval.
 Therefore, when an ensemble is reducible, we can choose a small $l$ where $k^c(l)$ is high.
-Thus, by only using the interactions with less than $l$ degrees of freedom, we can compress a reducible ensemble with a small loss of information.
+Thus, by only using the interactions with less than $l$ degrees of freedom, we can compress a reducible ensemble with an approximate loss of $1-k^c(l)$, as this accounts for the interactions that are above $\lambda=l$.
 Lastly, it is worth noting that the reducibility is the share of the area under $k^c(l)$.